superheri/obs-studio/docs/sphinx/plugins.rst

 -------
 Sources are used to render video and/or audio on stream.
 Things such as capturing displays/games/audio, playing a video, showing an image, or playing audio.
-The `libobs/obs-source.h`_ is the dedicated header for implementing sources.
+Sources can also be used to implement audio and video filters.
+The `libobs/obs-source.h`_ file is the dedicated header for implementing sources.

-For example, to implement a source object, you need to define an obs_source_info_ structure and fill it out with information and callbacks related to your source:
+For example, to implement a source object, you need to define an :ref:`obs_source_info` structure and fill it out with information and callbacks related to your source:

 .. code:: cpp